 She was put straight on me – covered in blood and the meconium she passed on the way out.
-After all my active labouring I actually gave birth on my back but given that it was on my floor, laid in between my partners legs in his arms, it was actually kinda nice.
-Especially given he hadn’t seen my son be born.
+After all my active labouring I actually gave birth on my back but given that it was on my floor, laid in between my partner’s legs in his arms, it was actually kinda nice.
+Especially given he hadn’t seen our son be born.

 Everyone was gone by about 7am and we went to our own king sized cosy bed together.
 No awful hospital ward where your partner gets sent home and you are left alone exhausted and in pain.

 I don’t have the words describe to you how different this labour was to my first.
 My first induced labour with syntocinon was the most painful thing I had ever experienced.
 There were times I genuinely felt the pain was so bad it might kill me.
-I was over-contracting and had no let up from contractions in 17.5 hours before the emcs.
+I was over-contracting and had no let-up from contractions in 17.5 hours before the emergency section.
 I did not feel in control or calm.
-I felt overwhelmed.
+I felt incredibly overwhelmed.

 But at home in my own environment using the natal hypnotherapy it was so manageable, even without drugs.
 I felt totally in control – and powerful.
 I kind of enjoyed it in a way despite it being a challenge.
 The pushing stage was the hardest work I had ever done.